Emergencies and unexpected life events are never easy and rarely come at opportune times. This is especially true during the COVID-19 pandemic.

-In some cases, employees may not have enough leave time built up to cover the length of their time away from work.
+In certain situations, UNO employees may not have enough leave time built up to cover the length of their time away from work.
 To help these employees, UNO has the "Crisis Leave Sharing Program," which allows employees (.50 FTE or higher) who accrue vacation to donate some of their accumulated hours to the university's crisis leave pool.

-As 2019 begins, UNO Human Resources wants to make sure all eligible employees are aware of the program, in case they need to use it, and also encourage the donation of vacation hours to the program pool.
+As we begin a new year, UNO Human Resources wants to make sure all eligible employees are aware of the program, in case they need to use it, and also encourage the donation of vacation hours to the program pool.

 Eligible employees are able to receive crisis leave from the pool, up to the number of days of vacation leave they are able to accrue in one calendar year, not exceeding 24 work days.
 This may occur once all of their available sick, vacation and compensatory leaves have been exhausted, including a negative balance of 40 hours total vacation and sick leave use.